Skip to content

 fixed_nb_of_instances

 On-premise only: number of physical machines deployed.
-Leave empty for autoscaling and serverless.
+Used to detect when traffic exceeds capacity.
+Leave empty for autoscaling and serverless server types.

 User defined number of instances.
 Can be an EmptyExplainableObject in which case the optimum number of instances will be computed, or an ExplainableQuantity with a dimensionless value, in which case e-footprint will raise an error if the object needs more instances than available.